JiwaBumi/KomputasiParallelTeam2/README.md

 - Memory usage

 ...are collected using Nsight Systems (nsys) and recorded onto tables and graphs.
 All results are analyzed in the final report doc and spreadsheet.
+It collects a lot of data and not just those three.
 'nsys example.png' image inside Documents folder shows what the reports looked like when we analyzed with Nsight Systems (nsys) user interface.

 ---